-Chairman, Executive Board Member
+Chairman, Executive Director

 Guido Beauchez is an all-weathered, versatile manager and fundraiser with an extensive management and consulting background in both the profit as well as the not-for-profit sector.
 Over the last 20 years he directed one start-up, two musea and a charity organisation.
-As the chairman of the True Nature Foundation, he is in charge of strategy, programma management, grantwriting and fundraising, ecotourism and business development.
+As the chairman of the True Nature Foundation, he is in charge of strategy, programme management, grantwriting and fundraising, ecotourism and business development.

 Arend de Haas

-Secretary, Executive Board Member
+Secretary, Executive Director

 Board Member, Veterinarian